chunliangjibit/aegis_swarm/README.md

-# Aegis Swarm 2.5 - Tactical AI Laboratory (Intelligent Marketplace Edition)
+# Aegis Swarm 3.2 - Advanced Tactical Laboratory

 **Aegis Swarm** is an advanced, agent-based 2D simulation platform for Unmanned Aerial Vehicle (UAV) swarm confrontations.
 It is designed to explore, validate, and quantify the effectiveness of complex swarm intelligence tactics through rigorous, data-driven experimentation.

-The core feature of the current version (v2.5) is a **decentralized, "intelligent marketplace" AI for task allocation**, which replaces traditional centralized command-and-control models.
+This version (v3.2) introduces a revolutionary **Market-Based AI** for the Blue Team and a modular **Mission-Driven AI** for the Red Team, creating a high-fidelity environment for sophisticated tactical wargaming.

 ---

 ## Core Features

-- **High-Fidelity Agent Modeling**: Each UAV is an independent agent (`Agent`) with its own physical attributes, state, and decision-making logic.
+- **High-Fidelity Agent Modeling**: Each UAV is an independent agent (`Agent`) with its own physical attributes, state, and decision-making logic, now featuring distinct visual identification for different roles.

-- **Emergent Swarm Intelligence**: Built upon the classic Boids model, the swarm exhibits fluid and organized flocking behaviors.
-- **Revolutionary Marketplace AI**:
+- **Blue Team: Intelligent Marketplace AI**:
-  - **Decentralized Decision-Making**: The Blue team's task allocation is no longer dependent on a central authority.
-A **decentralized marketplace (`Marketplace`)** uses an auction mechanism to efficiently assign tasks to the agent that can perform them at the lowest cost.
+  - **Decentralized Decision-Making**: The Blue team's task allocation is governed by a decentralized **Marketplace**.
+An auction mechanism efficiently assigns tasks to the agent that can execute them at the lowest "cost," a dynamic value combining travel distance and perceived risk.
+  - **Dynamic Task Valuation**: Targets are no longer static points.
+Their "bounty" value dynamically changes based on threat level, intelligence freshness, and cross-validation from multiple scouts.
+  - **Automatic Task Bundling**: The market AI automatically groups spatially and temporally close targets into high-value "bundle" tasks, encouraging strikers to perform coordinated, multi-target strikes instead of "one-by-one" attacks.
-  - **Role Specialization**: The swarm is divided into **Scouts** and **Strikers**.
+  - **Role Specialization & Visual ID**: The swarm is divided into **Scouts** (light blue) and **Strikers** (dark blue).
-    - **Scouts** proactively search the battlefield and publish discovered enemies as high-value "bounty" tasks to the market.
+    - **Scouts** proactively search the battlefield and publish discovered enemies as "bounty" tasks to the market.
-    - **Strikers** act as rational "bounty hunters," bidding on these tasks to execute attacks.
+    - **Strikers** act as rational "bounty hunters," assessing risk and bidding on tasks to execute attacks.

-  - **Resilient Intelligence Network**: Embodying the "Every Platform is a Sensor" concept, all agents—including Strikers—contribute to situational awareness by publishing new intelligence, creating a robust network with no single point of failure.
-- **Configurable Adversary AI**: The Red team possesses multiple configurable strategies (e.g., distributed attack), providing a challenging and intelligent opponent for testing the Blue AI.
+- **Red Team: Modular Mission-Driven AI**:
+  - **Mission + ROE Framework**: The Red Team's AI is no longer a monolithic script.
+It combines high-level **Missions** (the strategic goal) with low-level **Rules of Engagement (ROE)** (the tactical reaction).
+  - **Diverse Tactical Profiles**: This framework allows for the creation of numerous, distinct enemy behaviors selectable in the GUI, including:
+    - **Armed Assault**: Aggressively advances towards a key point, engaging any target of opportunity en route.
+    - **Stealth Infiltration**: Prioritizes reaching a key point by actively evading combat unless absolutely necessary.
+    - **Area Sweep Force**: Patrols a designated zone with the express purpose of seeking and destroying all hostile units.
+    - **Zombie Charge (Legacy)**: The original, predictable direct-attack strategy, retained for baseline comparisons.

 - **Scientific Experimentation Framework**:
   - **Parallelized Simulation**: Leverages Python's `multiprocessing` module to run numerous independent simulation instances in parallel, enabling rapid generation of statistically significant results.
   - **Quantitative Evaluation**: Automatically generates a **Payoff Matrix** to scientifically measure the performance of different tactical matchups.
+  - **Comprehensive Logging**: Generates a detailed `experiment_summary.json` for each experiment suite, logging all configurations, parameters, and run-by-run results for full reproducibility.

-- **Visual Replay & Analysis**: Every simulation run is logged to a detailed `.json` file.
-A standalone **Apollo Replayer** (`replay.py`) provides perfect visual playback of the engagement, including real-time agent status and the dynamic state of market tasks.
+- **Visual Replay & Analysis**:
+  - **Apollo Replayer**: A standalone viewer (`replay.py`) provides perfect visual playback of every engagement.
+  - **Advanced Visualization**: The replayer visualizes market tasks, highlights high-value targets, renders bundle tasks as distinct strategic objectives, and uses unique colors for different agent roles, providing deep tactical insight at a glance.

 ---